therealbill/commissar/README.md

 As we develop these we will also be able to implement these in various languages with multiple client side libraries.

+# Get Involved!

+Fork the repo, add stuff, submit issues (a great place to make suggestions for use cases).
+There is also a Google group for the more in-depth conversations: commissar@googlegroups.com